A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Text Data

 In dialogue settings, fidelity requires grounding in the dialogue history or external evidence.
-We adopt RUBER~\citep{tao-etal-2018-ruber}, which blends a referenced score and an unreferenced score.
-Following \citet{tao-etal-2018-ruber}, we first normalize each component score to the range between 0 and 1 via min max normalization:
+RUBER~\citep{tao-etal-2018-ruber} can be adopted, which blends a referenced score and an unreferenced score.
+Following \citet{tao-etal-2018-ruber}, each component score is first normalized to the range between 0 and 1 via min-max normalization:

-We then compute the RUBER score by heuristic aggregation.
-In this work, we use arithmetic averaging:
+The RUBER score is then computed by heuristic aggregation.
+In this work, arithmetic averaging is used:

 where $\tilde{s}_{\text{ref}}$ measures candidate reference similarity and $\tilde{s}_{\text{unref}}$ evaluates context response appropriateness.